Hyperparathyroidism

 - Do I have hyperparathyroidism?

-- What test do I need to confirm the diagnosis or determine the cause?
+- What test do I need to confirm the diagnosis or find the cause?

-- Should I see a specialist in hormone disorders (endocrinologist)?
+- Should I see a specialist in hormone disorders?
+This specialist is called an endocrinologist.

 - If I have hyperparathyroidism, do you recommend surgery?

-- What alternatives do I have to surgery?
+- What treatment can I have other than surgery?

 - Do you have printed material about hyperparathyroidism that I can take home?

-To understand the effect of hyperparathyroidism on your overall health, your doctor may ask you questions about possible mild signs or symptoms, including:
+To understand the effect of hyperparathyroidism on your health, your healthcare professional may ask you questions about symptoms, including:

 - Have you been feeling depressed?

-- Do you often feel tired, easily fatigued or generally unwell?
+- Do you often feel tired?
+Do you tire easily?
+Do you feel generally unwell?

-- Are you feeling any inexplicable aches and pains?
+- Are you feeling any unexplained aches and pains?

 - Are you often forgetful, absent-minded or unable to concentrate?

-Your doctor may ask you additional questions about what medications you're taking and what your diet is like to help determine if you get adequate amounts of calcium and vitamin D.
+Your healthcare professional also may ask you questions about the medicines you take and what your diet is like.
+This information can help your healthcare professional see if you are getting enough calcium and vitamin D.